 - Conductors should also be routed perpendicular to the overall bend.
 This eliminates the stress points that can cause trace copper breakage.

-- Use tear guards in the circuit to reinforce the flex material along the inside bend radius and eliminates tears.
+- Use tear guards in the circuit to reinforce the flex material along the inside bend radius and eliminate tears.

 - Transition gradually from wide to narrow traces always, tapering down the traces from the thick to the thin.